GoogleCloudPlatform/vertex-ai-samples/notebooks/official/workbench/README.md

 ```
 This tutorial runs an Apache SparkML job that fetches data from the BigQuery dataset, performs exploratory data analysis, cleans the data, executes feature engineering, trains the model, evaluates the model, outputs results, and saves the model to a Cloud Storage bucket.

+The steps performed are:

+- Sets up a Google Cloud project and Dataproc cluster.
+- Creates a Cloud Storage bucket and a BigQuery dataset.
+- Configures the spark-bigquery-connector.
+- Ingests BigQuery data into a Spark DataFrame.
+- Performa Exploratory Data Analysis (EDA).
+- Visualizes the data with samples.
+- Cleans the data.
+- Selects features.
+- Trains the model.
+- Outputs results.
+- Saves the model to a Cloud Storage bucket.
+- Deletes the resources created for the tutorial.

 ```

+&nbsp;&nbsp;&nbsp;Learn more about [Vertex AI Workbench](https://cloud.google.com/vertex-ai/docs/workbench/introduction).

+&nbsp;&nbsp;&nbsp;Learn more about [Dataproc](https://cloud.google.com/vertex-ai/docs/pipelines/dataproc-component).

 [Digest and analyze data from BigQuery with Dataproc](https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/official/workbench/spark/spark_bigquery.ipynb)